 Italian Renaissance painters.
 Dutch masters.
 French Impressionists.In 1917 John G. Johnson, the most famous lawyer of his day, left his astonishing trove of European art to the city of Philadelphia.
 One hundred years later, we’re taking a new look at one of this country’s most remarkable collections.
 Encounter treasures by the likes of Botticelli, Bosch, Titian, Rembrandt, and Monet—and see how we keep making new discoveries about the collection.
-Since its 1917 gift to Philadelphia, the Johnson Collection has inspired generations of visitors and art historians alike.
-Far from being a static group of objects, it is subject to constant care, study, and scrutiny by curators, conservators, and scholars from around the world.
+Far from being a static group of objects, the Johnson Collection is subject to constant care, study, and scrutiny.
 What does it mean to tend to and learn from an art collection of this magnitude and significance?
 What discoveries and challenges do we encounter day in, day out?
 In this exhibition, get a behind-the-scenes look at a living, breathing collection and experience first-hand how our understanding and appreciation of these works have evolved over the years.

 Early Italian and Netherlandish PaintingsThe oldest works in the Johnson Collection, these early Italian and Netherlandish paintings have led extremely complex lives.
 Many of them once adorned churches, monasteries, or homes but were cut apart and removed, later winning the attention of the appreciative and artful eye of John G. Johnson.
 Today curators, conservators, and scholars diligently reconstruct their histories to understand their original appearance and context and identify their talented makers.